Iris Carpenter

 Iris Nell Carpenter Akers (September 21, c.
-1904 - October 7, 1997) was a British journalist, author and war correspondent known for her frontline publications during World War II as a female journalist.
-Carpenter started her writing career in 1924 but resigned from her position to focus on raising her two children, Brian Scruby and Patricia Perry.
+1904 – October 7, 1997) was a British journalist, author and war correspondent known for her frontline publications during World War II as a female journalist.
+Carpenter started her writing career in 1924 but resigned from her position to focus on raising her two children.
 When the Second World War broke out in England, Carpenter returned to journalism and worked with the Daily Herald, the London Daily Express and as a BBC broadcaster.
 During the war, Carpenter and her family moved to the United States after her position as a frontline war correspondent with the British army was denied.
 She began to write for the Boston Globe as a journalist, and for the U.S. Office of Education.
 Carpenter also hosted episodes as a radio broadcaster with the Voice of America and was a member of the American Women in Radio and Television.

 Early life

-Carpenter was born in September 21, c.1904 in England and was the daughter of a wealthy cinema entrepreneur.
+Carpenter was born on September 21, c.1904 in England, the daughter of a wealthy cinema entrepreneur.
 Her upbringing and exposure to cinema helped her successfully land a position as a film critic in 1924 through a British publication called The Picture Show.

 Inspired by this field, Carpenter began her career as a journalist with the Daily Express in London.

 In 1933, Carpenter stepped down from her position as a journalist to focus on raising her two children, Brian Scruby and Patricia Perry, with her first husband, Charles Scruby who was known to be a successful property developer.

 Career

-On the early onsets of World War II, Carpenter witnessed five German planes being shot down close to her home.
+In the early phase of World War II, Carpenter witnessed five German planes being shot down close to her home.
 Carpenter decided to return to her career as a journalist and began working with the Daily Herald in London to cover special war reports such as the Blitz.
 She also worked as a BBC broadcaster and print reporter for the Daily Express and the Daily Herald in 1940, where she wrote a great deal of the war frontlines.
 Her reports included bloodshed, destruction, and heroic acts of courage in the Battle of Britain.

 Carpenter was determined to position herself in the frontlines and document the conflict in Europe.
 In 1942, Carpenter applied to the British Expeditionary Force, convinced that her previous experiences as a war correspondent earned her spot alongside the Allied invasion of Europe.
 However, her application was vetoed and ultimately rejected by British military authorities.

 Carpenter decided to move to America where she successfully found a position with the Boston Globe as a frontline journalist.
 After meeting with Carlyle Holt, another war correspondent from Boston Globe, she was accepted and joined the U.S. 1st Army as a war correspondent and documented the American involvement during the war.